fathimakm/learn_sop_cors_csrf_with_me/README.md

 - The policy only allows you to read from the iframe if the conditions of same origin policy is satisfied.
-(this not only applies to iframe but ajax request)
+(this not only applies to iframe but ajax request)(ajax request-  Asynchronous JavaScript and XML.
+It is a technique used in web development to make requests to a server and retrieve data without needing to reload the entire web page, update and loads only specific parts of the page.> XMLHttpRequest,fetch(), $.ajax())

 `website URL: https://google.com:80`
 `iframed URL: https"//google.com:80`

-__Cross-site request forgery__ when one domain is making one or more requests to another domain in order to modify some value
+### __Cross-site request forgery__
+ when one domain is making one or more requests to another domain in order to modify some value.

+one of the __solution__ is to use randomised tokens called __Anti CSRF Tokens__
+* this will be generated randomly by the web application in the backend and sent to the website
+* on every request it's validated (so another website can't make cross origin request or cross domain request)